ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 - New node `ps-strategy-best-save` is replacing old node `Power Saver` together with the new `ps-receive-price` node.
 - Add new strategy node: `ps-strategy-lowest-price`.
 - Add new node: `ps-receive-price`.
-- Add gridd tariff for Elvia customers, using the `ps-elvia-add-tariff` node.
+- Add grid tariff for Elvia customers, using the `ps-elvia-add-tariff` node.
 - New documentation.
 - Change node category to Power Saver.